-Cost: Animated reading materials and games are free.
-A paid option exists to join the community.
+Cost: Animated reading materials and games are free, but there is a $35 annual membership fee to join the community.

-Fairy tales, myths, educational, poetry -there's no shortage of things to find on Storynory.
-Storynory is a website and podcast for kids.
-The goal of the site is to give free stories to the world.
-Their content is high quality and their stories, original.
+Fairy tales, myths, education, poetry -there's no shortage of things to find on Storynory.
+Storynory is a website and podcast for kids, and the goal of the site is to give free stories to the world.
+Their content is high quality, and their stories are original.

 The content on the site is suitable for kids from kindergarten to 8th grade.
 The key goal is for the content to help enhance vocabulary.

 9. National Geographic Young Explorers

 So your kids will love the home learning activities by National Geographic Young Explorers.
 Through online and video materials, kids get a taste of what explorers, scientists, and writers experience as they discover new and fascinating corners of the world.